2pisoftware/testrunner/README.txt

 alternatively you can install the test runner under a webserver and hit the index.php file.
 GET variables are used as configuration arguments. setenvironment.bat can be used to set persistent global environment variables and restart IIS web server.
 This must be run in a console running as Administrator.

 Parameters are tokenised by the first : to match parameter names.
+Empty values are allowed eg testSuite: to disable a default from the environment.
-Allowed parameters include 'testPath'  - where to look for test suites.
+Allowed parameters include
+'testPath'  - where to look for test suites.
 (DEFAULT testrunner tests)